TareqRafed/kudo/packages/extension/README.md

 ## Extension

 * Acts as a wrapper for `@kudo/toolbar`.
-* Kudo is independet, should be injectable from an extension, scripts or anything else.
+* Toolbar is independet, should be injectable from as extension or script.